 Deciding What to Use

 As a first-time GSI you may not need to make decisions about the use of instructional technology (IT).
 However, as you develop your own course and materials later on, you will need to evaluate and choose from different modes of content delivery and learning activities.
-How to decide?
+How should you decide?

 Experience is one place to start.
 What kinds of instructional technology have you seen in use in your field?
 What made them effective — the instructor’s skills, or the fit between IT and the material, or the consistency between using the IT and the learning goals?
 On the other hand, what drawbacks did you observe?
 What difficulties arose?